ebcwind/MFA/README.md

 train_mode2 is model training and prediction.
 MFA is the model structure, and dat is the deformable transformer.

 PROMISE contains the dataset and related word embedding files. network_1018.pickle includes all datasets we used.
+Minimal datasets.zip is a copy of original datasets.

 The AST.py file uses javalang to parse the source code and generate a triple traversal sequence.